 We will write to both you and the veterinary surgeon concerned about the decision made by the Case Examiner Group and the reasons for this decision.

 Preliminary Investigation Committee

-The Preliminary Investigation Committee (PIC) meets to consider whether there is a realistic prospect that what the veterinary surgeon has done, or not done, could affect his/her fitness to practise and amounts to serious professional misconduct, and whether the case should therefore be referred to a DC hearing.
+The Preliminary Investigation Committee (PIC) meets to consider whether there is a realistic prospect that what the veterinary surgeon has done, or not done, could amount to serious professional misconduct, and whether the case should therefore be referred to a DC hearing.

 PIC meetings are in private, so neither you, nor the veterinary surgeon concerned, will attend any of the meetings.

 The PIC will receive all the information and documents previously made available to the Case Examiner Group.

 Both you and the veterinary surgeon will be notified if a matter is going forward to the PIC and will have the opportunity to provide any additional comments and information that you would like it to consider.